Important Information for Undergraduate Students

 In order to increase the likelihood of academic success and timely graduation, the following apply to all Geosciences majors:

-Meet with your Geosciences advisor prior to your assigned registration time for each upcoming semester!This especially applies to new majors.
-If you need a Geosciences advisor or do not know who your Geosciences advisor is, see Karen Wolfe in KOM 325B.
+Meet with your Geosciences advisor (Dr. Irina Novozhilova, KUC 322) and your Geosciences faculty mentor prior to your assigned registration time for each upcoming semester!This especially applies to new majors.
+If you need a Geosciences faculty mentor or do not know who your Geosciences faculty mentor is, see Karen Wolfe in KOM 325B.

 When planning your courses, make sure you complete the required prerequisites before the semesters in which you plan to take the courses.
 A link to all Geoscience course prerequisites is below.